Economic and Political Overview

 President: Stevo PENDAROVSKI (since 12 May 2019)

-Prime Minister: Dimitar KOVACEVSKI (since 16 January 2022)
+Prime Minister: Talat XHAFERI (since 28 January 2024)

 Next Election Dates

-President: 2024
+President: 24 April 2024

-Legislative: 2024
+Legislative: 8 May 2024

 Main Political Parties

-The country's main political differences are often ethnically fuelled, and political parties often represent different ethnic groups of the country: the majority includes Slavo-Macedonians, while the minorities are Albanian and Turkish.
+The country's main political differences are often ethnically fuelled, and political parties often represent different ethnic groups of the country: the majority include Slavo-Macedonians, while the minorities are Albanian and Turkish.
 The major political parties include:

 - Social Democratic Alliance of Macedonia (SDSM): centre-left, social democratic party, supports reconciliation with Albanian minorities.
 Leader of the centre-left coalition "We Can"

 - Internal Macedonian Revolutionary Organisation – Democratic Party for Macedonian National Unity (VMRO-DPMNE): centre-right, a Christian democratic party supporting the interests of the ethnic Slavo-Macedonian majority.
-Leader of the centre-right coalition (Renewal)

 - The Left: socialist